 Best PS4 Horror Games

 Below is a list of the best PS4 horror games.
-These are our favourite spooky PS4 games, as decided by our editorial team.
+In no particular order, these are our favourite spooky PS4 games, as decided by our editorial team.

 The Chinese Room’s (very) slow walk through idyllic English village Yaughton is more akin to Emmerdale than Elm Street at times, but there’s something very eerie about the deserted Shropshire settlement.
 As a voyeur in the aftermath of an apocalyptic event, you’re free to retrace the events that led to the disappearance of hundreds of humans, and when you pair the stunning scenery with evidence of a deadly disease, Everybody’s Gone to the Rapture adopts a very disturbing guise that definitely makes it a fit for this list.